josephjohnsonatgithub/Bake-Off/README.md

 # Bake-Off
 Explores process of selecting best methods for time series prediction in chaotic systems.
+The time-series are deaths by month due to state-based violence.
+They are acyclical and generally non-stationary.
+We focus on the use of validation sets to improve performance (no transformations, yet).

 `OSA` employess 36 simple autoregressive methods to forecast number of state-based attacks across 32 countries.
 The question is "How do we know which method to choose for future prediction?"